spark404/STM32F769I-DISCO_Blank_Project/README.md

   /* USER CODE END RTOS_THREADS */
 ```

-Show stuff on the LCD and enable the green LED
+Show stuff on the LCD and enable the green LED when completed
 ```
   /* USER CODE BEGIN 2 */